ceddl/ceddl-website-and-spec/docs/HTML-Interface.md

 ### Form Submit Events

-forms on the page that submitted will bepicked up by ceddl-polyfill, and in turn trigger an event on the event bus with some information about the event.
-Just like the click events is is possible to give the submit a namespace using the **cedd-submit** attribute
+Forms on the page that submitted will be picked up by ceddl-polyfill, and in turn trigger an event on the event bus with some information about the event.
+Just like the click events, it is possible to give the submit a namespace using the **cedd-submit** attribute

 ```html